SAP/luigi/docs/navigation-parameters-reference.md

 ### items
 - **type**: array
 - **required**: ?
-- **description**: is an array of objects, each one being a link to a Luigi navigation node or an external URL.
-An item can have several parameters.
+- **description**: an array of objects, each one being a link to a Luigi navigation node or an external URL.
+An item can have several attributes.
-- **properties**:
+- **attributes**:
   - **label** defines the text for the link.
   - **testId** is a string where you can define your own custom `testId`.
 If nothing is specified, it is the node's label written as one word and lower case (e.g. `label`).
   - **icon** is the name of an icon from the [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image displayed next to the label or instead of it.
   - **link** defines an absolute link to a **node**.
   - **externalLink** is an object which indicates that the node links to an external URL.
-If this parameter is defined, the **link** parameter is ignored.
-It has the following properties:
+If this property is defined, the **link** property is ignored.
+It has the following attributes:
     - **sameWindow** defines if the external URL is opened in the current tab or in a new one.
-The default value for this parameter is `false`.
+The default value for this property is `false`.
     - **url** is the external URL that the link leads to.

 ## App switcher